bazaarfinance/bazaarfinance/README.md

 Reset your account in Metamask.

 ## 🚀 Future Goals & TODOs
-- Host immutable footballer data for a given season on IPFS
+- Explore governance features to add new features
+- Allow developers to add their own projects to the platform
+- Allow recipients to adjust parameters (salary, payment period, recipient addresses) for their vaults
 - Add ENS capability to resolve human-readable names to Ethereum addresses
-- Implement upgradable design or autodeprecation
+- Implement upgradable design or auto-deprecation
-- Add league admin features to the client web app

 ## ✍🏼 Authors
 Made with ❤️ and ☕️ at [MarketMake hackathon](https://mm.ethglobal.co/) by: